 - Certain herbal preparations should be considered as potential workarounds for UGT1a1 polymorphisms.
 A Chinese herb known as Evodia has been shown to increase UGT1a1 expression (R).
 Deeper research finds that the UGT1a1 gene is controlled by a nuclear transcription factor known as CAR (constitutive androstane receptor), as well as PXR (pregnane X receptor) and the glucocorticoid receptor (GC) (R).
 Modulating GC, CAR and PXR may be a viable workaround for UGT1a1 polymorphisms.

-- A Chinese herbal formula, historically used for neonatal jaundice has been shown to induce expression of both UGT1a1 as well as CAR (R).
+- A Chinese herbal formula, Yin Zhi Wang, historically used for neonatal jaundice has been shown to induce expression of both UGT1a1 as well as the nuclear receptor CAR (R).
 The formula consists of hepatic-specific herbs: artemesia capillaris, gardenia, rhubarb and scutilleria baicalensis.

 I hope this short article provides some helpful bits of information regarding UGT1a1 and Gilbert’s syndrome.
 It’s an overlooked problem, and one that doesn’t get enough attention.